altom1993/dynamics-FP/README.md

 Calculates the impurity momentum distribution \(n_k\).

-The momentum grid is uniformly spaced in \(\log k\).
 The oscillatory time integral is evaluated using a piecewise-linear Fourier transform and an oversampled fast Fourier transform.

 ## Main Parameters